 While only a few species of squids are able to light up, the firefly squid is a spectacular exception.
 These tiny animals, measuring about 3 inches long, spend their winter living in the deep sea.
 During the summer, they travel to their spawning grounds off the shores of Japan, where they put on a spectacular light show, probably for the purpose of communication with mates and rivals.
 These squids emit blue light via a complex organ called the photophores all over their body.
 This organ is equipped with lenses, shutters, color filters, and reflectors.
 By controlling these organs, the squid can emit light in any pattern it desires.
-Unfortunately for them, their bright glow makes them easy to catch by people in great number.
+Unfortunately for them, their bright glow makes them easy to catch by people in great numbers.
 They are considered to be a culinary delicacy in Japan.

 The sea firefly is a very small crustacean, measuring less than an inch in length.
 It lives near the shallow waters of Japan.
 During the mating season, the male will squirt out bright dots of light to reveal his location to females.
 It was also used by soldiers in World War II to illuminate messages at night.

 Roughly about the size of a sesame seed, these creatures eject clouds of beautiful blue mucus.
-This mucus is to startle or confuse would be predators.
+This mucus is to startle or confuse would-be predators.
 One of the famous species that produce light is the sea firefly, also known as sea sparkle.
 However, the ostracod Vargula is known in Japan as the sea firefly.

 Tomopteris is a genus of plankton (small floating marine organisms found all over the world’s oceans).
 While many types of plankton produce light, this is the only one that produces a rare yellow bioluminescent glow.
 Based on observation, Tomopteris appears to release the glowing particles from the sinewy protrusions from their body (they look like legs), possibly as a means to distract predators as it makes a safe getaway.
 The typical Tomopteris measures barely more than an inch in size, so they need all the help they can get to evade predators.